mathcoll/t6/README.md

 To sum up, events are pushed as json payloads to mqtt topics.
 Then the engine is watching for these payloads and handle them according to specific rules.

 #### Actions
-_Actions_ are triggered when something is happening on the Easy-IOT platform.
+_Actions_ are triggered when something is happening on the t6 platform.
 Actions can be: email, SMS, API calls (e.g. twitter), etc ...

-## Easy-IOT Installation
+## t6 Installation
 ```
 Install node (if needed): https://nodejs.org/en/
 Install npm (if needed): https://github.com/npm/npm
-git clone https://github.com/mathcoll/Easy-IOT.git ./Easy-IOT & cd ./Easy-IOT
+git clone https://github.com/mathcoll/t6.git ./t6 & cd ./t6
 npm install
 rename "settings-default_hostname.js" according to your server hostname and edit the file.
 rename "rules-default_hostname.js" according to your server hostname.